- Many snakes can live for several decades, especially a pet python – choose carefully!

 Plus, when you use a breeder or proper vendor, you increase the chance of getting a healthy creature.
-You’re no vet but before getting a snake do your own cursory review.
+Even if you are not a vet – before getting a snake do your own cursory review.
 Look for retained skin, bubbles coming from the nose, mouth rot, or closed eyes.

 Ask the proprietor for a feeding demonstration.
 If you’re going the pre-killed route, you need to know if your desired reptile takes to it and eats well.
 For example, the ball python is a finicky eater and is famous for feeding issues.
 You want to clear that up before you get a snake in your home.